i582/phpstats-docs/index.md

 [Graphviz](https://graphviz.org/download/) is used to build graphs.

-### Dependencies between symbols
+### Relations between symbols

-PhpStats is currently analyzing the following dependencies:
+PhpStats is currently analyzing the following relations:

 1. **For class-class relations:**
     1. Whether one class is **extends** another and vice versa;